Use case · Healthcare assistant

 Every read and write is recorded

-• Timestamp, agent_id, lawful basis, patient_id
+• Timestamp, user_id, lawful basis, patient_id

 • Exportable for inspection